archerlinn/DeepRL_Pong/README.md

 ![Day3_DPRL_Scored_GIF](https://github.com/user-attachments/assets/92506a2b-66bf-4151-b79f-917d0dde83d6)

-### Day 4: Score (computer vs agent) - "1492 : 1678"
+### Day 4: Score (computer vs AI agent) - "1492 : 1678"
 On day four, I woke up seeing "1492 : 1678" - the agent was winning against the computer.

 ![Screenshot 2024-11-21 103632 (1)](https://github.com/user-attachments/assets/90fbd518-aea0-4a97-92a3-e9bbf1d0989d)

 ### Final Game: Human vs AI
 Now, it's time to test.
 AI's ability was put to the test in a real game against humans (me)...
-A ten-point match was played against the agent, and the result was an..., 8:10 loss.
+A ten-point match was played against the agent, and the result was an... let's watch the replay.

+Let's watch the video...

+Score (human vs AI agent) - "8 : 10" I lost...
 The agent demonstrated strong gameplay, consistently predicting ball movements and outplaying me in several key moments.

-Let's watch the video...